In This Article

 - A bit of flour helps with thickening the stew.
 If you prefer to keep stew gluten-free, you can use a cornstarch slurry (start with 1 TB cornstarch fully dissolved in 1 TB cool water; increase a bit as needed.)

-You can certainly adapt this recipe for your slow cooker.
-Brown the beef according to recipe instructions prior to adding everything (except potatoes) into slow cooker.
-Set on low for 8-10 hours, adding potatoes during the final 2-3 hours of cook time to prevent them from getting mushy.
+You can certainly adapt this recipe for your slow cooker or Crock Pot.
+Brown the beef according to recipe instructions prior to adding everything (except potatoes) into your Crockpot.
+Set on low for 8-10 hours.
+Add potatoes during the final 2-3 hours of cook time to prevent them from getting mushy.

 Stovetop or slow cooker, your family will thank you for this one.
 Stew up and enjoy.